Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Consensus-based optimization is a stochastic relaxation of gradient descent

 \textbf{From CH to GD.} With the sampling measure~$\mu_k$ assigning (in particular for small $\widetilde\sigma$) most mass to the region close to the old iterate, the CH scheme~\eqref{eq:CH} improves at every time step $k$ its objective function value while staying near the previous iterate.
 A conceptually analogous behavior to such localized sampling can be achieved through penalizing the length of the step taken at time step $k$.
-This gives raise to an implicit version of the CH scheme with iterates $(\widetilde{x}^{\mathrm{CH}}_{k})_{k=0,\dots,K}$ given as \begin{empheq}[box=\graybox]{align} \end{empheq} Actually, the modulated objective $\widetilde\CE_k$ defined in \eqref{eq:CH_aux} naturally appears when writing out the expression of $\conspoint{\mu_{k}}$ from \eqref{eq:CH} using that $\mu_k$ is a Gaussian.
-This creates a link between the sampling width $\widetilde\sigma$ and the step size $\tau$.
-The fact that the parameter~$\tau$ can be seen as the step size of \eqref{eq:CH_aux} becomes apparent when observing that the optimality condition of the $k$-th iterate of \eqref{eq:CH_aux} reads $\widetilde{x}^{\mathrm{CH}}_{k} = x^{\mathrm{CH}}_{k-1} - \tau\nabla\CE(\widetilde{x}^{\mathrm{CH}}_{k})$, which is an implicit gradient step.
-Proposition~\ref{prop:relaxation_CH_GF} in Section~\ref{sec:proof_details} estimates the discrepancy between $x^{\mathrm{CH}}_{k}$ and $\widetilde{x}^{\mathrm{CH}}_{k}$ employing the quantitative Laplace principle~\cite[Proposition~18]{fornasier2021consensus}.
+This gives rise to an {\it implicit version of the CH scheme} with iterates $(\widetilde{x}^{\mathrm{CH}}_{k})_{k=0,\dots,K}$ given as